PhilipSkinner/elemental-lowcode/src/support.documentation/services/authClientProvider.md

 ### logoutUser

+Parameters:

+* `redirectUri` - string, optional URL to redirect to - needs to be configured within your IdP clients post logout redirect URIs

-Logs the users session out.
+Logs the users session out on the website and redirects the user to logout from the identity provider.

-If the user is not logged in, this will fail silently.

 **Note:** This method is only available for website controllers.